Breast Lift (Mastopexy)

 How Is A Breast Lift Done?

-- All Breast Lifts are performed in a Licensed Hospital under General Anaesthesia administered by our Specialist Anaesthetist.
+- All Breast Lifts in Sydney are performed in a Licensed Hospital under General Anaesthesia administered by our Specialist Anaesthetist.

-- Naturally, having it done under a General Anaesthetic, you will feel no discomfort at all.
+- Having it done under a General Anaesthetic, you will feel no discomfort at all.

-- Depending on your circumstances and how your surgery went, your Surgeon will either allow you to return home or have you stay overnight in which case you can return home the next day after the doctor checks you.
+- Your surgeon will either allow you to return home after the surgery or have you stay overnight – in which case you can return home the next day after the doctor checks you.

-- If you are not staying in hospital, you will be allowed to leave after 1-2 hours in Recovery.
-However, you must not drive or go home alone.
-You must be accompanied by a responsible adult and have someone with you at home during the first 24 hours.
+- If you are not staying in hospital, you can go home after 1-2 hours in Recovery.
+However, you cannot drive or go home alone.
+You must be accompanied by a responsible adult who can be with you at home during the first 24 hours.

 Potential Risks & Complications of Breast Lift Surgery